Travel advice for Iceland

 A memorable glacier hike could also be an option for the adventurous.
 Seals frolicking in the lagoon are a common sight during this month, adding extra charm to the experience.
 Post sunset, the Midnight Sun casts a celestial hue over the lagoon, intensifying its overall beauty to the next level, quite ideal for some spectacular photography.

 Experiencing the Midnight Sun is an absolute must when visiting Iceland in July.
 This natural phenomenon results in nearly 24-hour daylight, peaking around June 20th, and carrying over a bit into July, illuminating the hiking trails until late at night.
-The Midnight Sun, characterised by its surreal golden hue, bathes Iceland, paving the way for extraordinary landscapes.
+The Midnight Sun, characterized by its surreal golden hue, bathes Iceland, paving the way for extraordinary landscapes.

 It also provides more time to explore attractions or undertake late-night hiking tours and road trips.
 Take in the breathtaking view of the sun at midnight at places like Reykjavík, or go for a hike in the stunning Hornstrandir Nature Reserve or the challenging trails of Skaftafell National Park, basking in the majestic glow of the Seljalandsfoss Waterfall.